ThatCoolCoder/foss-rcas/README.md

         - Make them less janky in general - they worked perfectly at this same scale in the test project
     - Make common methods in AbstractSpatialFluidForcer for getting relative & local velocity, there is no point having code for this in every derived class
     - improve wing/body aero physics
+        - Aerosurfaces do very weird things when parasitic drag curve is null
         - allow importing some better format of curves
             - xflr importer/exporter?
         - rudders are ineffective